kmwang123/cme211-notes/ExamReview.md

 print(s)
 id = s.getId()
 print("id = {}".format(id))
-id = 9
+id = 9 #changing this from 7 to 9 doesn't change the id.
+#We have not allowed a user to muck around with the internals of the class
 print("id = {}".format(id))
 print("s.getId() = {}".format(s.getId()))
 ```
-No, changing the id=9 below doesn't change the id.
-We have not allowed a user to muck around with the internals of the class
 Output:

 ```